auth0/docs/new/client-platforms/jquery.md

 <% if (configuration.api && configuration.thirdParty) { %>

-If you're creating a new app with jQuery which will use a <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.
+If you're creating a new app with jQuery which will use the <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.

 <% } else  { %>

-If you're creating a new app with jQuery which will use a <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.
+If you're creating a new app with jQuery which will use <%= configuration.api ? ('a ' + configuration.api) : 'your' %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.

 <% } %>